 Don’t worry.
 I am here to help.

-There are several semi-permanent colours and hair rinses that cover grey hair and are safe to be used on natural grey hair during the grey hair grow-out period.
+There are several semi-permanent colours and hair rinses, which can effectively conceal grey hair during the grey hair grow-out period.

 These colours don’t give full grey coverage and wash out in a few washes.